harshiljhanwar/Addverb_Project/README.md

 ## Functionalitites

-Whole app is divided into three modules.
+Whole app is divided into two modules.

 * Admin
 * User